AsimKhan2019/CodeLabs-UWP/Workshop/Module1-AdaptiveUI/README.md

 	_Content in the fixed UI is cut off for smaller window sizes_

-1. Click on the Hamburger to observe the menu behavior.
+1. Click the hamburger to observe the menu behavior.
 The menu will collapse, and the content moves to the left.

 1. Return to Visual Studio and stop debugging.